-If you’re tired of having mortgage debt, refinancing from a 30- to a 15-year loan would allow you to pay it off faster.
-On top of that, you’d also pay less in interest.
-Refinancing to a 15-year mortgage has some definite perks, but it’s not right for everyone.
+If you’re tired of having mortgage debt, refinancing from a 30-year loan to a 15-year loan will allow you to pay it off faster.
+On top of that, you’d also pay less in interest, as shorter loans come with better rates.
+Refinancing to a 15-year mortgage has some definite perks, but it’s not always the right move for everyone.
 Asking a few key questions beforehand can help you decide if it makes sense for your situation.

 Shortening your loan term conversely increases your monthly payments and you need to understand how that’s going to affect your budget before signing on.
 Seeing your payments increase by several hundred dollars may not mean much if you were already paying extra toward the principal, but it could be a deal breaker if it becomes too taxing on your income.